Christopher Souza one of 20 selected to participate in first immersive professional development trip with Echoes & Reflections

-Out of nearly a hundred applicants, Christopher Souza, a history and science teacher at Saint Lawrence Catholic High School in North Miami Beach, was selected for showing immense passion and dedication for his craft and the study of the Holocaust.
+Out of nearly a hundred applicants, Christopher Souza, a history and science teacher at St. Lawrence Catholic School in North Miami Beach, was selected for showing immense passion and dedication for his craft and the study of the Holocaust.
 The trip gave Souza a chance to collaborate with other educators from across the U.S. about best practices in bringing their experiences to bear in the classroom, and the most effective ways to use Echoes & Reflections materials to do so.

 “It was a very intense and intensive trip,” said Sheryl Ochayon, the project director for Echoes & Reflections at Yad Vashem, the World Holocaust Remembrance Center in Jerusalem, who led the group.
 “I was honored to guide educators who set such high standards for themselves and are so motivated to learn.
 These are the educators influencing our next generation to make socially and civically responsible choices.”

 Before leaving for Poland in mid-July, Ochayon asked each educator to research the life of an individual murdered in the Holocaust using Yad Vashem’s Pages of Testimony.
 Throughout the journey, at relevant sites, the teachers introduced these people to their colleagues — restoring names and faces to otherwise anonymous victims and transforming them from statistics into human beings whose lives were cut short.